 As for the writing, it happens when I’m not out herding turkeys, collecting eggs, trying to win over the shy Hannah Mae (Elsie’s new calf–I got a little girl this time!), chastising a recalcitrant Elsie, and Brighty’s calf Georgie, or keeping Moosie from killing and eating something he shouldn’t.
 Right now, I’m working on Lost Innocents, my fifteenth book and the third book in my new Servant of the Crown Medieval mystery series.
 Set in 1194–the year the Coroner’s Office was invented–the sleuth in the series is Sir Faucon de Ramis, who just happens to be the maternal cousin of Gilliam and Geoffrey FitzHenry from the Seasons Series.

 I’ve also decided to satisfy the many fans who’ve begged me to write stories about the children of the heroes in the Season Series.
 The first one, a novella, is already available.
 Perfect Poison features Jocelyn of Freyne, the squire of Gilliam FitzHenry of Spring’s Fury and his betrothed Avice of Lavendon.
-Although it is available by itself, come Christmas 2015 it will be released as part of Medieval Mistletoe, a Christmas anthology along with novellas by authors Catherine Kean, Eliza Knight and Laurel O’Donnell.
+Although it is available by itself, for the Christmas 2015 season it will be available as part of Medieval Mistletoe, a Christmas anthology that includes novellas by authors Catherine Kean, Eliza Knight and Laurel O’Donnell.
 The four of us are working on another anthology to be published in June.
 The theme is abducted brides and my heroine is Cecilia, the daughter of Geoffrey FitzHenry.